-At 31 December 2021, the issued share capital of the Company consisted of 170,000,000 Class A Ordinary Shares, of which 150,0000,000 Treasury Shares (as defined below), representing approximately 96.23% of the aggregate issued share capital, and 6,666,666 Founder Shares, representing approximately 3.77% of the aggregate issued share capital, each with a nominal value of € 0.01 per share.
+At 31 December 2023, the issued share capital of the Company consisted of:

+- (a) 170,000,000 Class A Ordinary Shares, of which 168,761,038 Treasury Shares, representing 96.23% of the aggregate issued share capital; and - (b) 6,666,666 Founder Shares, representing 3.77% of the aggregate issued share capital, each with a nominal value of €0.01 per share.
 No Preference Shares (as defined below) were outstanding.
-Any issued and outstanding Class A Ordinary Shares, Founder Shares and Preference Shares the "Shares".
+Any issued and outstanding Class A Ordinary Shares, Founder Shares and Preference Shares are jointly referred to as the "Shares".

-In accordance with Dutch law and the Articles of Association, each issued Share confers the right to cast one vote at the general meeting.
+In accordance with Dutch law and the articles of association of the Company (the "Articles of Association"), each issued Share confers the right to cast one vote at the general meeting.
 Each shareholder may cast as many votes as they hold Shares and the Board may decide that each shareholder is entitled, whether in person or represented by a person holding a written proxy, to participate in, address and (where applicable) exercise its voting rights at the Company's general meeting by electronic means of communication.

-The Company holds 150,000,000 Class A Ordinary Shares (the "Treasury Shares").
+The Company holds 168,761,038 Treasury Shares.
 No votes may be cast on shares that are held by the Company or its direct or indirect subsidiaries or on shares for which it or its subsidiaries hold depository receipts.

 For information on the rights attached to the Shares reference is made to the Articles of Association which can be found on the Company's website.
-To summarise, the rights attaching to the Shares comprise pre-emptive rights upon the issue of shares (which may be limited or precluded by a resolution of the Board), the right to attend the general meeting of the Company, and to speak and vote at such meetings and to resolve on the entitlement to the distribution of such amount of the Company's profit or reserves, after a proposal of the Board in this respect.
-Founder Shares and Preference Shares (as defined below) are not entitled to distributions from the general share premium reserves of the Company.
+To summarise, the rights attaching to the Shares comprise pre-emptive rights upon the issue of shares (which may be limited or precluded by a resolution of the Board), the right to attend the general meeting of the Company, and to speak and vote at such meeting and to resolve on the entitlement to the distribution of such amount of the Company's profit or reserves, after a proposal of the Board in this respect.
+Founder Shares and Preference Shares are not entitled to distributions from the general share premium reserves of the Company.